karlkfi/kubexit/README.md

 KUBEXIT_NAME=app2 \
 KUBEXIT_GRAVEYARD=/graveyard \
 KUBEXIT_BIRTH_DEPS=app1
+KUBEXIT_POD_NAME=example-pod
+KUBEXIT_NAMESPACE=example-namespace
 kubexit app2 &
 ```

 If `kubexit app2` starts before `app1` is ready, kubexit will block the starting of `app2` until `app1` is ready.

+## Config

+kubexit is configured with environment variables only, to make it easy to configure in Kubernetes and minimize entrypoint/command changes.

+Tombstone:
+- `KUBEXIT_NAME` - The name of the tombstone file to use.
+Must match the name of the Kubernetes pod container, if using birth dependency.
+- `KUBEXIT_GRAVEYARD` - The file path of the graveyard directory, where tombstones will be read and written.

+Death Dependency:
+- `KUBEXIT_DEATH_DEPS` - The name(s) of this process death dependencies, comma separated.
+- `KUBEXIT_GRACE_PERIOD` - Duration to wait for this process to exit after a graceful termination, before being killed.
+Default: `30s`.

+Birth Dependency:
+- `KUBEXIT_BIRTH_DEPS` - The name(s) of this process birth dependencies, comma separated.
+- `KUBEXIT_POD_NAME` - The name of the Kubernetes pod that this process and all its siblings are in.
+- `KUBEXIT_NAMESPACE` - The name of the Kubernetes namespace that this pod is in.

 ## Install